 - Fourth, it is much easier to grill large shrimp!

-I am a huge fan of frozen shrimp, but for this particular recipe, I prefer to purchase my shrimp from the seafood counter at the grocery store that is raw, fresh, shelled and deveined and all ready to go (I don’t use a lot of jumbo-size shrimp in other recipes thus the frozen would go to waste).
+I am a huge fan of frozen shrimp, but for this Bacon Wrapped Shrimp, I prefer to purchase my shrimp from the seafood counter at the grocery store that is raw, fresh, shelled and deveined and all ready to go (I don’t use a lot of jumbo-size shrimp in other recipes thus the frozen would go to waste).
 You can, however, purchase raw, frozen shrimp and defrost it if you prefer.

 - To quickly defrost shrimp, place the frozen shrimp in a fine-mesh sieve or colander.
 Place this sieve in a large bowl of cold tap water for 10 minutes.
 After 10 minutes, replace the water in the bowl with new cold tap water and resubmerge the shrimp.
 Let shrimp sit an additional 10- 20 minutes.
 At this point the shrimp should be completely defrosted.